 While good faith requires a party to have due regard to the rights and interests of the other party, it does not require a party to act in the interests of the other party.
 Neither does it prevent a party from acting in their own legitimate commercial interests.

-Whether certain conduct will lack good faith will depend on the circumstances surrounding the conduct.
+Whether conduct lacks in good faith depends on the circumstances surrounding the conduct.

 When considering whether your conduct is in good faith, potential questions to ask include: